sbegueria/SPEI/README.md

 ## Goals
-- Add formal unit testing with testthat
+- ~~Add formal unit testing with testthat~~
 - Move documentation over to roxygen
 - Transition dependencies to imports (where possible)
 - Speed up the L-moments calculations (where possible)
 - Make general performance improvements (where possible)
 - Add parallel processing support
+- Increase test coverage to 75%
+- Increase test coverage to 90%